 Who are the Guides?
 Mark Allen is the founder of The Off Road “Dirty Boys” Chapter of the Cairns to Karumba charity ride.
 He is also the founder of the Nationwide School “Bike Bus” program and recipient of the Cycling Australia ‘Cycling for the Next Generation Award’.
 David Wood is a former Australian Cross Country Mountain Biking Representative, Multi- time winner in the RRR and Croc Trophy stage races and organiser of National Mountain Bike Races.

 What sort of bike is required?
 A cross country mountain bike with front & preferably rear suspension.
 Tubeless tyres atleast 2.2″ wide and a comfy seat.
 No gravel or cyclocross bikes.

 What wheels and tyres are best?
 Either 27.5 or 29 inch diamter wheels are fine.
 Tubeless tyres around 2.3″ width with a fast rolling tread pattern are best.

 What’s the Standard of Food like?
 We have gone to great effort to arrange for a diverse and varied menu including some from the Roadhouse Restaurants.
 Each night is usually a two course dinner with a number of options.
-Breakfast is usually cooked or an excellent continental offering.
+Breakfast is usually cooked or an excellent continental offering including a selection of cereals, muesli, yoghurt, fruit and real coffee.
 Lunch and snacks are made fresh and consist of a number of rolls or sandwiches, fruit, muffin, cake and drinks.
-When bush camping we provide the finest camp food available being Back Country Freeze Dried Meals, dessert and for breakfast a good selection of cereals, muesli and fruit.

 Where do we camp?
 At designated camp ground (basic facilities) and recognised bush campsites (full bush experience)